BelisariusMC/generic-tools/excel-to-md/README.md

-# Excel (.xlsx etc) to Markdown (.md)
+# Excel to Markdown

-Simple and rude code to convert Excel tables into Markdown tables.
+Simple and rude code to convert Excel (.xlsx and other files) tables into Markdown (.md) tables.